MXET/resources/README.md

 * [MXET Ring](https://grabcad.com/library/mxet-aggie-ring-for-3d-printing-1) like an Aggie ring for MXET souvenir

 ## PIC Tools
-The following machines are available in the Product Innovation Cellar (PIC) for students.
+Product Innovation Cellar = PIC at Texas A&M. The following machines are available in the Product Innovation Cellar (PIC) for students.
 Access & safety is administered by Lab Coordinator [Doug Burnett](https://engineering.tamu.edu/etid/profiles/burnett-douglas.html)

-Location: 009 Thompson Hall
+**Location:** 009 Thompson Hall
-Access Hours: 8am-5pm by ID Card Swipe 📛
+**Access Hours:** 8am-6:30pm by ID Card Swipe 📛, + all hours LC is present in lab.
+**Access Approval:** all enrolled in 419 and 420 (by default) + any student with LC accompanyment.

 **Laser Cutter**
 Universal Laser PLS4.75 | [🔗 User Manual PLS4.75](https://lobfile.com/file/VRu5.pdf) | [🔗 Safety Rules ► refer to LC](https://engineering.tamu.edu/etid/profiles/burnett-douglas.html) |